php-webdriver/php-webdriver/README.md

 #### b) Geckodriver

+📙 Below you will find a simple example.
+Make sure to read our wiki for [more information on Firefox/Geckodriver](https://github.com/php-webdriver/php-webdriver/wiki/Firefox).

 Install the latest Firefox and [Geckodriver](https://github.com/mozilla/geckodriver/releases).
 Make sure to have a compatible version of Geckodriver and Firefox!